 ‘agreement’ refers to the entire agreement between the Government and the Supplier for the supply of Goods.
 The agreement includes any attached schedules, variations and amendments.

-‘Amount Payable’ means the total amount payable for the supply of Goods as set out in Item 4.
+‘Amount Payable’ means the amount payable for the supply of Goods as set out in Item 3.

 ‘Business Day’ means a day that is not a Saturday, Sunday or public holiday in the Republic of Fiji.